Ayad Akhtar: Early life and education

+Career

 In 2012, Akhtar published his first novel American Dervish, a coming-of-age story about a Pakistani-American boy growing up in Milwaukee.
 The book was met with critical acclaim, described by The New York Times as "self-assured and effortlessly told."
 American Dervish has been published in over 20 languages and was a Kirkus Reviews best book of the year.
 Akhtar's narration of the audio book was nominated for an Audie Award in 2013.

-Akhtar's first produced play, Disgraced premiered in 2012 at the American Theater Company in Chicago before being staged at Lincoln Center Theater in New York.
-The play went on to win the Obie Award and the 2013 Pulitzer Prize for Drama and premiered at the Bush Theatre in London that spring.
+Akhtar's first produced play, Disgraced, premiered in 2012 at the American Theater Company in Chicago; it was next staged at Lincoln Center Theater in New York.
+The play won the Obie Award and the 2013 Pulitzer Prize for Drama, and premiered at the Bush Theatre in London that spring.
 The play opened on Broadway at the Lyceum Theatre on October 23, 2014, and was nominated for the Tony Award for Best Play.

-Akhtar's second play The Who & The What premiered at La Jolla Playhouse in February 2014, followed by a run at Lincoln Center Theater in June.
-The Who & The What has gone on to be produced around the world with notable productions in Berlin, Hamburg, and the Burgtheater in Vienna, Austria.
-The latter production has run for almost two years and won Austrian film star Peter Simonischek the Nestroy Award for Best Actor.
+Akhtar's second play, The Who & The What, premiered at La Jolla Playhouse in February 2014, followed by a run at Lincoln Center Theater in June.
+The Who & The What has since been produced around the world with notable productions in Berlin, Hamburg, and the Burgtheater in Vienna, Austria.
+The latter production has run for almost two years.
+Its lead, Austrian film star Peter Simonischek, won the Nestroy Award for Best Actor.

-His third play The Invisible Hand premiered at the New York Theatre Workshop in December, 2014, a production which invited comparison to the work of Shaw, Brecht, and Arthur Miller.
-It would go on to win the Obie Award, the John Gassner Award, be nominated for multiple Lucille Lortel Awards and the New York Drama Critics Circle Award.
+Akhtar's third play The Invisible Hand premiered at the New York Theatre Workshop in December 2014, a production which invited comparison to the work of Shaw, Brecht, and Arthur Miller.
+It won the Obie Award, the John Gassner Award, and was nominated for multiple Lucille Lortel Awards and the New York Drama Critics Circle Award.
 In May 2016, the play premiered in London at The Tricycle Theatre and received nominations for the Evening Standard and Laurence Olivier awards.

 In 2016, American Theatre magazine declared Akhtar the most produced playwright in the country.

-Akhtar's latest play Junk: The Golden Age of Debt premiered on Broadway at the Vivian Beaumont Theater, produced by Lincoln Center Theater, on November 2, 2017.
+Akhtar's fourth play, Junk, premiered on Broadway at the Vivian Beaumont Theater, produced by Lincoln Center Theater, on November 2, 2017.
 It was nominated for the Tony Award for Best Play and was awarded the Edward M. Kennedy Prize for Drama.
 In his final interview Bill Moyers referred to Junk as "not only history but prophecy.
 A Biblical-like account of who's running America, and how."
 Moyers added: "Our times at last have found their voice, and it belongs to a Pakistani American: Ayad Akhtar."